 user_mobilelogo

 Undinė Radzevičiūtė (b.
 1967) graduated from the Vilnius Academy of Arts with a degree in art history, theory, and criticism.
-She spent 10 years working in various advertising agencies and then began her career as a writer.
-Radzevičiūtė's books Strekaza, Frankburgas, Baden Badeno nebus, 180, Žuvys ir drakonai, and Kraujas mėlynas are written in a unique style that separates them from the traditional Lithuanian literary canon.
+She spent 10 years working in various international advertising agencies and then began her career as a writer.
+Radzevičiūtė’s books are written in a unique style that separates them from the traditional Lithuanian literary canon.

-Her critically acclaimed works were included in the annual most creative list of Lithuanian books on four occasions and twice in the annual best book lists; the book Žuvys ir drakonai received the prestigious European Union Prize for Literature and was selected by the Lithuanian PEN Center as one of the best books of the decade in 2015.
-Foreign publishers have recently taken a great interest in Radzevičiūtė's books—they are currently being translated into more than 10 European languages.
-In Austria, Radzevičiūtė's novel Kraujas mėlynas was selected as the best book of June 2019.
+Her critically acclaimed works were included in the annual most creative list of Lithuanian books on eight occasions and five times in the annual best book lists; the book Žuvys ir drakonai received the prestigious European Union Prize for Literature and was selected by the Lithuanian PEN Center as one of the best books of the decade in 2015.
+Foreign publishers have recently taken a great interest in Radzevičiūtė’s books—they are currently being translated into 14 languages.
+In Austria, Radzevičiūtė’s novel Kraujas mėlynas was selected as the best book of June 2019.
+In the Czech Republic, the novel Žuvys ir drakonai has been nominated for the “Magnesia Litera” award in the category of translated books.
 In 2022 the author also received Lithuanian Government Prize for Arts and Culture

 vr banner19